hyphaltip/CSHL_NGS/lecture/NGS_DNA.slides.md

 ---
 #Trimming adaptors - tools

-* cutadapt - python script with matching
+* cutadapt - Too to matching with alignment.
+Can search with multiple adaptors but is pipelining each one so will take 5X as long if you match for 5 adaptors.

 * SeqPrep - Preserves paired-end data and also quality filtering along with adaptor matching

 ---
 #FASTQC for quality control